Owlbear: Concept

 The actual in-game origin of the owlbear has never been definitively revealed, but the various Monster Manual editions indicate that it is probably the product of a wizard's experiments.
 Within the franchise's mythology, the lich Thessalar claims to have created them, but his insanity and egomania put the accuracy of this claim in doubt.
 In the 5th edition, some elves claim that owlbears have existed for millennia and older fey say that they have always existed in the Feywild.

-Within the Dungeons & Dragons system and in other role-playing games, the owlbear usually serves as a "monster".
-Within the context of RPGs, "monster" is a generic term to describe potentially hostile beings and obstacles for the players to overcome.
-This role is also the one the owlbear was originally designed for.
+Within the Dungeons & Dragons system and in other role-playing games, the owlbear usually serves as a monster.

 Publication history

 The owlbear is among the earliest monsters in Dungeons & Dragons, and, like the bulette and the rust monster, was inspired by a Hong Kong–made plastic toy purchased by Gary Gygax for use as a miniature in a Chainmail game.

 Dungeons & Dragons

 The owl bear was introduced to the game in its first supplement, Greyhawk (1975).
 It is described as a "horrid creature" which "hugs" like a bear, and deals damage with its beak.
 The owlbear is also listed on random encounter tables in Eldritch Wizardry, the third supplement.
 The illustration shows a bear-like creature on all fours, and bears no resemblance to the plastic toy that had given Gygax his original inspiration.